slcs-jsc/jurassic/DEPENDENCIES.md

 ## Notes

-### Using bundled libraries

-JURASSIC includes a `libs/` directory that can build GSL and netCDF if system libraries are not available or if a self-contained build is preferred.
+- **Using bundled libraries:** JURASSIC includes a `libs/` directory that can build GSL and netCDF if system libraries are not available or if a self-contained build is preferred.

-### netCDF classic vs netCDF-4

-- **netCDF classic** only requires `libnetcdf-dev`.
-- **netCDF-4** additionally requires **HDF5** and **zlib**.
-- If filter-based compression (e.g., zstd) is used, the HDF5 plugin package must be installed and `HDF5_PLUGIN_PATH` may need to be set.
+- **netCDF version:** netCDF classic only requires `libnetcdf-dev`. netCDF-4 additionally requires HDF5 and zlib.
+Using filter-based compression (e.g. zstd) requires the HDF5 plugin package and possibly setting `HDF5_PLUGIN_PATH`.

-### Static linking

-Fully static builds require static versions of all libraries and usually do not support HDF5 filter plugins.
+- **Static linking**: Fully static builds require static versions of all libraries and usually do not support HDF5 filter plugins.
 Dynamic linking is recommended for most users.

 ## Installing dependencies (Ubuntu 24.04)

+Use the following commands to install the dependencies on Ubuntu 24.04 LTS.

 ```bash
 sudo apt update